earthlab/hub-ops/docs/source/authentication.rst

 JupyterHub setup we use, so you will have to create a :ref:`self-made-hub-image`.

-User whitelist and admin accounts
+User Whitelist and Admin Accounts
 ---------------------------------

 You can control what users can login by creating a whitelist of usernames.
 This